akhilnaik123/Bank-Loan-Report/README.md

 # Bank-Loan-Report

 Problem Statement
-- To effectively monitor and evaluate the lending activities and performance of the bank
+- To Effectively Monitor and Evaluate the Lending Activities and Performance of the Bank

 Primary Objective is to support informed decision-making by providing a detailed overview of key aspects related to loan portfolio